Simultaneous Conjugacy Classes as Combinatorial Invariants of Finite Groups: Abstract

 \section{Abstract}

 Let $G$ be a finite group.
-We consider the problem of counting simultaneous conjugacy classes of $n$-tuples and and simultaneous conjugacy classes of commuting $n$-tuples in $G$.
+We consider the problem of counting simultaneous conjugacy classes of $n$-tuples and simultaneous conjugacy classes of commuting $n$-tuples in $G$.
 Let $\alpha_{G,n}$ denote the number of simultaneous conjugacy classes of $n$-tuples, and $\beta_{G,n}$ the number of simultaneous conjugacy classes of commuting $n$-tuples in $G$.
 The generating functions $A_G(t) = \sum_{n\geq 0} \alpha_{G,n}t^n,$ and $B_G(t) = \sum_{n\geq 0} \beta_{G,n}t^n$ are rational functions of $t$.
 We show that $A_G(t)$ determines and is completely determined by the class equation of $G$.
 We show that $\alpha_{G,n}$ grows exponentially with growth factor equal to the cardinality of $G$, whereas $\beta_{G,n}$ grows exponentially with growth factor equal to the maximum cardinality of an abelian subgroup of $G$.
 The functions $A_G(t)$ and $B_G(t)$ may be regarded as combinatorial invariants of the finite group $G$.
 We study dependencies amongst these invariants and the notion of isoclinism for finite groups.
-Indeed, we prove that the normalized functions $A_G(t/|G|)$ and $B_G(t/|G|)$ are invariants of isoclinism families.
-We compute these normalized functions $A_G(t/|G|)$ and $B_G(t/|G|)$ for certain finite $p$-groups including all isoclinism families of rank at most $5$.
+We prove that the normalized functions $A_G(t/|G|)$ and $B_G(t/|G|)$ are invariants of isoclinism families.